-- (e) construction and use of the water supply work prevents contamination of the aquifer and between aquifers, - (f) construction and use of the water supply work prevents the flow of saline water between aquifers. - (2) If contaminated water is encountered during the construction of the water supply work, the approval holder must do the following: - (a) notify the Minister within 48 hours of becoming aware of the contaminated water, - (b) take all reasonable steps to minimise contamination and environmental harm, - (c) ensure that the contaminated water is sealed off by inserting casing to a depth sufficient to exclude the contaminated water from the water supply work, - (d) place an impermeable seal in the borehole annulus when and as directed by the Minister, - (e) comply with any other written requirements specified by the Minister, which may include a requirement to provide a report in a specified form detailing the quality of any water obtained using the water supply work. - (3) Subclause (2) does not apply: - (a) during the construction of a water supply work which is proposed to be used to take saline water under a salinity and water table management access licence if the contaminated water encountered is saline water, or - (b) to a water supply work constructed for the purpose of monitoring or remediating contaminated water. - (4) The approval holder must, within 60 days of completion of the construction of the water supply work, or within 60 days after the issue of the water supply work approval if the approval is for the amendment of an existing water supply work, submit the details of the water supply work to the Minister in a form approved by the Minister. - (5) The approval holder must ensure: - (a) the construction of the water supply work is completed within three years of the approval being granted, and
+- (e) construction and use of the water supply work prevents contamination of the aquifer and between aquifers, - (f) construction and use of the water supply work prevents the flow of saline water between aquifers. - (2) If contaminated water is encountered during the construction of the water supply work, the approval holder must do the following: - (a) notify the Minister within 48 hours of becoming aware of the contaminated water, - (b) take all reasonable steps to minimise contamination and environmental harm, - (c) ensure that the contaminated water is sealed off by inserting casing to a depth sufficient to exclude the contaminated water from the water supply work, - (d) place an impermeable seal in the borehole annulus when and as directed by the Minister. - (e) comply with any other written requirements specified by the Minister, which may include a requirement to provide a report in a specified form detailing the quality of any water obtained using the water supply work. - (3) Subclause (2) does not apply to a water supply work constructed for the purpose of monitoring or remediating contaminated water. - (4) The approval holder must, within 60 days of completion of the construction of the water supply work, or within 60 days after the issue of the water supply work approval, if the approval is for the amendment of an existing water supply work, submit the details of the water supply work to the Department in a form approved by the Minister. - (5) The approval holder must ensure:

-- (b) the water supply work is not used unless construction is completed within three years of the approval being granted. - (6) Each water supply work approval for a replacement groundwater work must impose conditions which give effect to clauses 46 (1) (b) (d).
+- (a) the construction of the water supply work is completed within three years of the approval being granted, and - (b) the water supply work is not used unless construction is completed within three years of the approval being granted. - (6) Each water supply work approval for a replacement groundwater work must impose conditions which give effect to clauses 44 (1) (b) (d).

-61 Water quality condition
+59 Water quality condition